 - Promotes cartilage health – Although cartilage primarily covers your joints, it also creates a good portion of your nose and ears.
 Type II collagen promotes cartilage health and helps give shape to these two essential organs.

 Given Type II collagen’s cartilage-strengthening capabilities, having plenty of this collagen type can ensure joint health, aiding those with joint diseases and conditions, including:

 - Joint inflammation

-Type III collagen is secreted by fibroblasts, the cells that help to form the connective tissue in your skin.
-This Collagen type can help promote skin health by improving hydration and elasticity.
+Type III collagen is secreted by fibroblasts, the cells that help to form the reticular fibers and connective tissue in your skin.
+These collagen fibers can help promote skin health by improving hydration and elasticity.
 It can also help improve gut and arterial health, as well as strengthen the lining of your intestines.

-Although Type III collagen only makes up 5–20% of your body’s collagen, this type plays a significant part in blood clotting.
+Although Type III collagen only makes up 5–20% of your body’s collagen, this type plays a significant part in blood clotting and wound healing.
 Type III collagen also helps with:

 - Cell adhesion

 - Tissue development